 Once you've selected your files, click Sync!

-Once your Google Drive or OneDrive files are finished syncing, they'll be stored locally in your Base Folder.
+Once your Google Drive, OneDrive, or Dropbox files are finished syncing, they'll be stored locally in your Base Folder.

 Each account you own will have its own separate Base Folder for easy management.

 To 2-way sync a local folder up to Google Drive, OneDrive, or Dropbox, click the Local Selective Sync icon on the upper right section of the interface and select 2-way sync.

 Your file manager will open so you can select the local folder for syncing.
 Confirm your selection to start syncing.

 Insync also gives you the option to sync the folder directly under Files / My Drive, sync it under a folder, or merge it with an existing folder.